Get 5% of discount using the code

 Santorini is also home to volcanic terrain and beaches such as the Red Beach, Persia beach, or Kamari Beach.
 Source: Shutterstock

-Walk a few minutes east or west of the castle ruins for the same sunset without the shoulder-to-shoulder crowds.
+If you want a less-crowded and more peaceful viewpoint, walk a few minutes east or west of the castle ruins for the same sunset without the shoulder-to-shoulder crowds.

-If you’re a wine tasting enthusiast, you must visit the island’s most popular wineries: Santo Wines, Domaine Signals, Argyros Estate and Gaia Winery.
+Visit the island’s most popular wineries: Santo Wines, Domaine Signals, Argyros Estate and Gaia Winery.
 Book a winery at sunset instead of fighting for space; many offer caldera views with far less chaos.

 • How to get there: Ferry from Athens or a short 45-minute flight